ioanadavid99/automated-coffee-grinder/README.md

 # the fun stuff
 **Why?** I love coffee, so I wanted to do something with - you guessed it - coffee!

-My goal is to completely automatize a manual coffee grinder.
+My goal is to completely automate a manual coffee grinder.
 That is, take a manual coffee grinder and make it electric.
 Then, just for fun, add some IoT functionality so I don't even have to be in the room in order to get it going (ie. while I'm finding the motivation to leave my bed, start the coffee grinder remotely).

-This will be done by using a custom chassis to hold the coffee grinder and motor, while custom gears provide enough torque to grind the coffee.
-The setup will be placed on an IoT-enabled scale so that the user can control the amount of coffee desired and start it remotely.
-The coffee grinder will stop itself once it's reached the desired amount ground (after a certain period of time) and will remind the user if the grinder needs to be replenished with coffee beans.
+This will be done by using a custom chassis to hold a manual coffee grinder and motor.
+The motor will turn a set of custom gears (so there is enough torque to grind the coffee),  so that the coffee grinder can be turned autonomously.
+The setup will be placed on an IoT-enabled scale to detect when the user is running low on coffee (and remind them to refill by sending a message over Wi-Fi).
+The user can also send data to the coffee grinder over Wi-Fi to give it a command to start, and tell it the desired serving size (eg. one cup, two).
+The coffee grinder will then start grinding and stop itself once it's reached the desired amount ground (after a certain period of time).

 **overall progress**
 - [x] create custom gears for the motor shaft & coffee grinder shaft using AutoDesk Inventor